 Klarna IPO: Should You Buy KLAR Stock?

-The Klarna IPO is expected to be one of the biggest offerings of the year, with the buy-now-pay-later firm expected to start trading next week.
+The Klarna IPO is one of the biggest offerings of the year, with the buy now, pay later firm going public on September 10.

 In a recent forecast of activity in the initial public offering (IPO) market, Renaissance Capital said a "long-awaited … rebound is here."

-A spring freeze sparked by uncertainty over President Donald Trump's aggressive tariff policies quickly thawed over the summer with successful offerings from names such as crypto company Bullish (BLSH) and design software company Figma (FIG), which raised $1.1 billion and $1.2 billion, respectively.
+A spring freeze sparked by uncertainty about President Donald Trump's aggressive tariff policies quickly thawed over the summer with successful offerings from names such as crypto company Bullish (BLSH) and design software company Figma (FIG), which raised $1.1 billion and $1.2 billion, respectively.

 From just $107.88 $24.99 for Kiplinger Personal Finance